isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09o-petroleum-licences.md

     -   Comply with the Customs Act, Customs Regulations, GST Act, GST (General) Regulations and the licensing Terms & Conditions

 -   **Accountability to Other Competent Authorities**
-    -   Obtain the necessary approvals from the relevant competent authorities
+    -   Obtain the necessary approvals from the relevant Competent Authorities (for example, the storage of controlled goods, including Dangerous Goods)

 -   **Inventory Control**
     -   Ensure inventory records and supporting documents are properly maintained and updated